desertthunder/sonotabula/docs/md/index.md

 # Welcome

-Welcome to the Dashspot developer documentation site.
+Welcome to the Sonotabula developer documentation site.
 It is intended to be a comprehensive log of my development process and resources for using and extending the application.

-Dashspot is a music analysis and visualization tool that uses the Spotify API on top of a Django backend serving a single-page React application.
+Sonotabula is a music analysis and visualization tool that uses the Spotify API on top of a Django backend serving a single-page React application.

 ## Core Features